EnMobile/docker-liquibase/README.md

 The variables should be set as follows:

 LIQUIBASE_CONTAINER - the name of the docker container
-REFERENCE_DB_CONTAINER - the docker container running a (postgres) database being the reference of the diff command
+REFERENCE_DB_CONTAINER - the docker container running a (oracle) database being the reference of the diff command
 CONNECTION_STRING - the connection to the target database
 DB_IP - the IP address of the target database
 DB_NAME - the target database name